Axertin/okami-apclient/README.md

 - `external/`: Dependency Git submodules
 - `cmake/`: Build system utilities

+## Acknowledgements

+- All of the wonderful contributors to the [Okami Reverse Engineering Wiki](https://okami.speedruns.wiki/Reverse_Engineering)
+- Loader and APClient icon: **@sidorak26** on the Archipelago Discord

 ## License

 This project is under the MIT License - see the [LICENSE](LICENSE) file for details.